Prime Movers and Different Forms of Energy Resources

 This type of primary mover uses stored water power to generate electricity.

-The energy from the ocean tides is transformed to power by a tidal power turbine.
+The energy from the ocean tides is transformed into power by a tidal power turbine.